I was inspired to write this post after reading Dr Christian Jarrett’s article over on Wired. It’s a really good piece. It doesn’t go far enough.

 Such is the case in the relationship between neuroscience and psychology.
 Neuroscience is never going to replace psychology, not because it is inadequate in comparison, but because each operates at a different level of analysis and therefore has distinct useful applications.

 If one is doing science for the sake of figuring out stuff about the world (a fine and noble ideal) then most bets are off.
-You can investigate what you like, so long as you stick to a few basic principles like empiricism and parsimony.
+You can investigate what you like, so long as you stick to a few basic principles like empiricism and owning your philosophical assumptions.
 If, on the other hand, you are an applied scientist, wanting to intervene, then you need to choose your variables carefully.
 Just as an engineer pays closer attention to the aspects of bridge design she can alter.
+An analysis of a bridge that results in the recommendation, “we just need to increase the tensile strength of steel,” would be a waste of time.
+We have to impose limits on our analysis, if we’re interested not just in explaining, but in influencing too.

 The popular conception seems to be that if we can find evidence of something in the brain then it really does happen.
 Let’s do an experiment.